PacktPublishing/.NET-MAUI-Cookbook/Chapter01/c1-BindableLayout/Readme.md

 * Displaying a separate template when there are no items to show.
 * Why `CollectionView` is a better choice than `BindableLayout` for handling large item collections.

-**Note:** This example doesn't cover all the points above.
+**Note:** This example doesn't include all the points above.
 For the complete details, please refer to the book.
 ## Output
 ![Linear layouts](/Images/BindableLayout.png)